just-defi/just-link/README.md

 ```

 Note:
 - The `key.store` file contain the private key that this node use.
-The format refer to the file: `node/src/main/resources/key.store`.
+The format refer to: `node/src/main/resouces/key.store.template`.
-- You can just put a new application.yml in current dir to replace the default config file.
+- You can just put a new `application.yml` in the working dir to replace the default spring config file.

 ## Project Structrue